 |---|---|---|---|---|

-| Nutrition & Diet | 2/10 | 8/10 | +6 | The dietary transformation was the single most dramatic behavioural change.
-Robert transitioned from a standard British diet (280-350 g carbohydrate, ultra-processed, low fibre) to a whole-food, carbohydrate-restricted, high-protein pattern with >25 g fibre daily.
-He reported that the dietary changes "stopped feeling like a diet around week six and started feeling like how I eat now."
-His wife adopted many of the same changes, creating a supportive household food environment. |
+| Nutrition & Diet | 2/10 | 8/10 | +6 | The single most dramatic behavioural change — from a standard British diet to a whole-food, carbohydrate-restricted, high-protein pattern with >25 g fibre daily that "stopped feeling like a diet around week six".
+His wife adopted many of the same changes. |

-| Sleep & Recovery | 4/10 | 7/10 | +3 | Nocturia resolved by week 3, eliminating the primary driver of sleep fragmentation.
-CPAP therapy commenced at week 11 for moderate OSA, with early improvements in sleep quality reported.
-Sleep hygiene was established (consistent bedtime, no screens after 21:30, evening wind-down).
-Robert reported waking "feeling like I've actually slept" for the first time in years.
-The magnesium glycinate supplementation provided additional glycine-mediated sleep support. |
+| Sleep & Recovery | 4/10 | 7/10 | +3 | Nocturia resolved by week 3, removing the main driver of fragmentation; CPAP began at week 11 for moderate OSA, sleep hygiene was established, and Robert woke "feeling like I've actually slept" for the first time in years. |

-| Stress Management | 3/10 | 6/10 | +3 | Daily morning box breathing (5 minutes) was maintained consistently from week 5.
-After-lunch walks doubled as stress breaks, removing him from his desk environment.
-Robert acknowledged that work stress remained high — "I'm still an accountant with deadlines" — but reported that his capacity to manage stress had improved: "I don't reach for the biscuit tin any more when a client rings with a problem." |
+| Stress Management | 3/10 | 6/10 | +3 | Daily 5-minute box breathing from week 5 and after-lunch walks as stress breaks; work stress remained high but "I don't reach for the biscuit tin any more when a client rings with a problem." |

-| Purpose & Meaning | 5/10 | 7/10 | +2 | Robert's identity as a grandfather — the most powerful motivational anchor in the case — was reinforced by his regained functional capacity.
-He described playing football in the garden as "proof that I've got my life back."
-His professional confidence improved as the postprandial brain fog resolved.
-He began mentoring a junior colleague — a source of purpose he had previously lacked the energy for. |
+| Purpose & Meaning | 5/10 | 7/10 | +2 | His grandfather identity was reinforced by regained capacity ("proof I've got my life back"); professional confidence returned as brain fog resolved, and he began mentoring a junior colleague. |

-| Environment & Toxins | 6/10 | 7/10 | +1 | Alcohol intake fell from 16 to <2 units/week — a 90% reduction that removed a significant hepatic and metabolic toxin.
-The household food environment was restructured to support the new dietary pattern.
-The office environment remained largely unchanged (sedentary desk job), but the postprandial walks and standing breaks introduced structural modifications. |
+| Environment & Toxins | 6/10 | 7/10 | +1 | Alcohol fell from 16 to <2 units/week and the household food environment was restructured; the sedentary office was offset by postprandial walks and standing breaks. |

-| Spiritual Practice | 4/10 | 6/10 | +2 | Robert did not adopt a formal spiritual practice, but his morning breathing and Saturday walks took on a quasi-contemplative quality.
-He reported that "those five minutes in the morning, just breathing, are the only time I'm not thinking about work or my to-do list — that's new for me."
-The integration of mindfulness into daily routine, even in a secular form, represented a meaningful shift in his capacity for present-moment awareness and parasympathetic activation. |
+| Spiritual Practice | 4/10 | 6/10 | +2 | No formal practice, but morning breathing and Saturday walks took on a contemplative quality — "the only time I'm not thinking about work" — a meaningful shift toward parasympathetic activation. |

 When the clinical picture is complex and polypharmacy is involved, please work with a registered practitioner.
 Find an EPINUTRI practitioner.